What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

-Being USDA certified organic isn’t for every grower, food processor or commercial kitchen.
+Being USDA certified isn’t for every grower, food processor or commercial kitchen.
 That said, it’s becoming more and more expected by the people who buy products from these organizations, so it might be something to look into.

-Just what does being certified organic by the United States Department of Agriculture actually mean?
+Just what does being certified by the United States Department of Agriculture actually mean?
 For one thing, it demonstrates that the outfits being certified are willing to jump through a few hoops once they’ve decided it’s worth the trouble.

 Achieving certification is definitely a process.
 The steps include:

-- Adopting organic practices
+- Adopting safe practices

 - Selecting a USDA-accredited certifying agent